At A Glance

 Daniel Rolph is an historian for The Historical Society of Pennsylvania and Senior Lecturer in history at Montgomery County Community College.
 He has studied the life of Don Diego de Gardoqui.

-John Carr is a conservator with Materials Conservation Collaborative in Philadelphia.
+John Carr was the Founding Principal Conservator of Materials Conservation, a preservation firm that was based in Philadelphia.
 He worked on the conservation of the sculpture of Don Diego de Gardoqui.

 Segment Producer: Alex Gallafent